sasihara/01_othello/README.md

 ## Introduction
 This is an Othello game.
 It is possible to play with computer.
+This game is developped for studying github, Visual Studio and recent AI algorithms.
+Therefore future updates is not for completing as a game application but for supporting experimental codes.

 ## Machine Specifications for playning
 Intel Core i5 2.4GHz CPU is enough for playning.